What You Need To Know About News Writing

 How do you write a news story?
-News writing follows a basic formula; there are key elements every news story follows.
-While styles can diverge more dramatically depending on the kind of story -– a feature story may look and sound very different than a hard news one -- all news stories are cut from the same mold.
+News writing follows a basic formula.
+While styles can diverge more dramatically depending on the kind of story – a feature story may look and sound very different than a hard news story – all news stories are cut from the same mold.
 The first element of news writing is, of course, to deliver the news.

 The 5 W’s

 Most people have heard of the 5 W’s, even if they’ve never taken a journalism class.
 The W’s in question, as you probably know, refers to the Who, What, When, Where and Why that every story should address.
 Depending on what the story is, how and when you answer those W’s may change.
 If, for example, you’re reporting on a drive-by shooting in a city, you’ll likely start with where the crime happened (what street or area of town for the local paper) and who was involved (if you don’t have names or the people are regular citizens, you might refer to notable affiliations if, say, the victim and presumed perpetrator were gang members).